 The coming year promises to be a year of new opportunities for workers and employers.
 Monetary policy will be stable, leading to a steady injection of capital spending and subsidies designed to push American business.

 The competition will continue to be fierce in certain sectors like Financial Services, but more traditional careers like manufacturing are set to offer plenty of new opportunities.
 This may mean foregoing a college education and relocating, but if you’re willing to do it then there’s a surprising number of opportunities in these kinds of sectors.

-About the author: Sylvia Giltner is an HR specialist and freelance writer.
+About the author: Sylvia Giltner is an HR specialist and content writer at StudyClerk.
 Her passion is to help people make career changes and get jobs they truly love.
 She does this by showing them how to take full control over their careers.
 Feel free to contact her via LinkedIn.